uni-tue-kn/draft-ihle-mpls-mna-stack-management/draft-ihle-mpls-mna-stack-management.md

 This document introduces a network action to the MPLS Network Action (MNA) framework for stack management operations including MOVE-N-LSE and POP-N-LSE.
 The MOVE-N-LSE operation elevates a specified number of LSEs within the stack and the POP-N-LSE operation removes a specified number of LSEs.
 The stack management operations can be used to facilitate various applications.
-Two examples are given in this document.
-First, a mechanism called HBH preservation which reduces the readable label depth (RLD) requirement in nodes.
+As an example, a mechanism called HBH preservation which reduces the readable label depth (RLD) requirement in nodes is presented.
-Second, a mechanism that facilitates stateless MNA-based egress protection (SMEP).
 --- middle

 # Introduction